 All of us have heard about ‘Kimchi‘ at least once, especially if you are familiar with Korean food.
 It’s a traditional side dish of Korea made of salted and fermented vegetables.
-Kimchi is a staple of all Korean foods and is well known among people who plan to visit South Korea.
-But, there’s always room to learn more about the Korean food kimchi before you get to travel to South Korea.
+It is a staple of all Korean foods and is well known among people who plan to visit South Korea.
+But, there’s always room to learn more about the Korean food before you get to travel to South Korea.

 Overall, the texture and taste of kimchi is crunchy, sweet, tangy, and can be spicy based on the type of preparation.